youtube/cobalt/cobalt/site/docs/reference/starboard/modules/socket_waiter.md

----
-layout: doc
+Project: /youtube/cobalt/_project.yaml
+Book: /youtube/cobalt/_book.yaml

-title: "Starboard Module Reference: socket_waiter.h"
+# Starboard Module Reference: socket_waiter.h
----

 Allows a thread to wait on many sockets at once.
 The standard usage pattern would be for a single I/O thread to: